The Journey of Metallica from Death Magnetic to Beyond Magnetic

 The Big 4

 Between 2010 and 2011, Metallica, Megadeth, Slayer, and Anthrax played a good bit of festivals together.
 This was cool because this showed how Metallica and Megadeth were all on good terms after all the years of beef.
 Metallica, Megadeth Slayer, and Anthrax played a good bit of dates between June 16th, 2010, and September 14th, 2011, as the big 4.
 A DVD came out showing a concert all four played at which was in Bulgaria.
 Anthrax reunited with Joey, most of the original line up except for Rob.
-The Slayer played afterwards.
+Then Slayer played afterwards.
 Which both bands brought it.
 Then Megadeth performed, with Chris Broderick and Shawn Drover.
 Then Metallica with their lineup.
-Which Metallica did good and played some stuff off Death Magnetic like Cyanide.
-The concert ended with a few covers and member of other bands coming out to play together.
+Metallica did good and played some stuff off Death Magnetic like Cyanide.
+The concert ended with a few covers and members of other bands coming out to play together.
 For example, like Overkill by Motorhead and Am I Evil by Diamond Head.
 Overall, the concerts were great and showed how great these bands are live.
 This was different because this showed the legacy that made thrash metal a huge deal and a success over the years.

 Metallica 30th Anniversary